 Self-regulation is as such a voluntary and non-mandatory option, but the manufacturers who have agreed to follow the voluntary agreement under the self-regulation, will be obliged to do it, else they risk to be removed from the agreement.
-If there is a too low coverage of the industry sector, the self-regulation is not complying with the objectives and the European Commission may not continue to see it as a valid alternative to regulation.
+If there is a too low coverage (less than 80 %) of the industry sector, the self-regulation is not complying with the objectives and the European Commission may not continue to see it as a valid alternative to regulation.

 Typically, self-regulation in the form of a voluntary agreement is used for smaller and well-defined product groups such as imaging equipment and complex set-top boxes.
-For a broader product area, such as smart appliances, it would be more challenging to establish self-regulation.
+For a broader product area, such as energy smart appliances, it would be more challenging to establish self-regulation.
 Just the requirement of representativeness would be difficult to manage for a horizontal regulation covering many types of products.

 Therefore, self-regulation is not an obvious option in the context of Lot 33, due to the very broad product scope involving many industry sectors and many actors, contrary to the existing Voluntary Agreements.
 It would especially be difficult for sectors with fragmented manufacturing structure, where the risk would be not to have sufficient manufacturer participation and there might be competitive advantages for free-riders and non-participants.
+Furthermore, self-regulation is an alternative to Ecodesign implementing measures, but not to energy labelling.

-It is furthermore not an option that the European Commission would launch a self-regulation initiative, but rather up to industry actors to take such initiative.
+Finally, it is not an option that the European Commission could launch a self-regulation initiative, but up to industry actors to take such initiative.
 Until now, the industry has not proposed any self-regulation measure.